 Introduction

-The basic unit of textile structure is fiber technically the term “fiber” or textile fiber means a unit of matter which is capable of being spun into yarns or made into a fabric of any nature or character.
-According to the textile institute, fiber is defined as a unit of matter characterized by fineness, flexibility, and a high ratio of length to width.
+The basic unit of textile structure is the fiber.
+Technically, the term “fiber” or textile fiber means a unit of matter that is capable of being spun into yarns or made into a fabric of any nature or character.
+According to the Textile Institute, fiber is defined as a unit of matter characterized by fineness, flexibility, and a high ratio of length to width.

 {getToc} $title={Table of Contents}